-To the Stockholders and Board of Directors Global Gold Corporation and Subsidiaries (An Exploration Stage Company)
+To the Stockholders and Board of Directors Global Gold Corporation and Subsidiaries

-We have audited the accompanying consolidated balance sheet of Global Gold Corporation and Subsidiaries (An Exploration Stage Company) (the "Company") as of December 31, 2013 and 2012 and the related consolidated statements of operations and comprehensive income, stockholders' equity (deficit) and cash flows for each of two years in the period ended December 31, 2013.
-We did not audit the financial statements for the period beginning January 1, 1995 through December 31, 2013.
+We have audited the accompanying consolidated balance sheet of Global Gold Corporation and Subsidiaries (the "Company") as of December 31, 2014 and 2013 and the related consolidated statements of operations and comprehensive income, deficit and cash flows for each of two years in the period ended December 31, 2014.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 We are not engaged to perform an audit of the Company's internal control over financial reporting.
 Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purposes of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management and evaluating the overall financial statement presentation.
-We believe that our audits provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2013 and 2012 and the results of their operations and its cash flows for each of the two years in the period ended December 31, 2013, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2014 and 2013 and the results of their operations and its cash flows for each of the two years in the period ended December 31, 2014, in conformity with accounting principles generally accepted in the United States of America.